 The question becomes how can we change these practices?
 The hard truth is that the dog meat trade is very similar to drug trafficking.
 There are “cartels” and gangs that are paid by butchers to get supply.

 This most recent article written by Channel News Asia, speaks upon the profits made by restaurant owners who prepare dog right in the back of the restaurant for their patrons in Cambodia, one of the worst perpetrators of eating dog meat.
-The same thing is done in China, just on a larger scale.

 Though we may not be able to save beloved Harry, his disappearance will not go unnoticed.
 We will fight for the voiceless and continue to fight until we win this war.
 Through education outreach, emergency response, and proper exposure to the media about what goes on in these slaughterhouses and dog gangs, we will end this.